An introduction to Conda

 will depend on a different version of Program B

 , and this causes problems.
 Conda lets us easily create and manage separate environments to avoid these types of version conflicts, and automatically checks for us when we try to install something new (so we find out now, before we break something somewhere under the hood and have no idea what happened).
-The benefits go further, like really helping with reproducibility too, but letâs get into it!
+The benefits go further, like helping with reproducibility too, but letâs get into it!

 NOTE: This page assumes already having some familiarity with working at the command line.
 If thatâs not the case yet, then consider running through the Unix crash course first đ